ethanblake4/carbonplayer/README.md

 - Improved UX (no more accidentally deleting a track from a playlist!)

 ## Roadmap
-There are many things that remain to be added.
+There are several things that remain to be added.
 In loose order of priority, here are the major ones:
 - Shuffle and Repeat modes
 - Download support and Downloaded Only mode
-- Support for viewing items on the homepage
 - Recents page
-- Top Charts genre filter
-- New Releases page
-- Browse stations page
 - Chromecast support
 - Google Assistant integration
 - Podcasts